November 16, 2015

 for the cake

 Bake time will vary depending on the pan you use.
-If you would like a shorter bake time, I would suggest using a bunt pan.
+If you would like a shorter bake time, I would suggest using a bundt pan.
 This decreases your bake time as well as gives a beautiful display.
-I chose to use a loaf pan just to try something different!
+This is my favorite way to make it.
+For these photos, I chose to use a loaf pan just to try something different!
 It did take a little longer to bake, about 65 minutes.

 for the icing